vindvaki/old_lecture_notes/grannfraedi.2010v/README.md

-# Topology, fall semester 2010, at the University of Iceland
+# Topology, spring semester 2010, at the University of Iceland

 Lecture notes, mostly typed verbatim from lectures given by Jón Ingólfur Magnússon.